Health systems' websites still face uncertain regulatory terrain

 Data collected on providers' unauthenticated websites and shared with third parties is still a liability from regulatory agencies and a potential cause for class action litigation, says Iliana Peters, an attorney and shareholder at the legal firm Polsinelli.

-Wide scope of 3rd party data
+Wide scope of third-party data

-The battle over hospital online data tracking has been going on for the past two years, since a Baltimore patient filed aclass-action suit against Facebook parent company Meta Platforms, alleging that it wasusing tracking tools to access patient information from health system websites and portals for targeted marketing.
+The battle over hospital online data tracking has been going on for the past two years, since a Baltimore patient filed a class-action suit against Facebook parent company Meta Platforms, alleging that it was using tracking tools to access patient information from health system websites and portals for targeted marketing.

 Since then, politicians have held hearings on Capitol Hill.
 The U.S. Department of Health and Human Services crafted new tracking rules.
 The American Hospital Association has pushed back and filed suit.

-What comes next is uncertain, but healthcare entities still face a significant burden, says Peters – and must stay on top of how their tools can leave them vulnerable to costly lawsuits and civil penalties.
+What comes next is uncertain, but healthcare entities still face a significant burden, says Peters – and they must stay on top of how their tools can leave them vulnerable to costly lawsuits and civil penalties.

 "They [don't] realize the scope of data that is collected by these third-party entities," Peters said.